vitorzap/GettingAndCleaningData/README.md

 ### *4. Appropriately labels the data set with descriptive variable names*

-I retrieved the names of the columns using &quot;names&quot; in the variable &quot;columnNames&quot; and I used a series of &quot;gsubs&quot; turn them more meaningful in the way I think and reapplied to dataset allData also using &quot;names&quot;, thus fulfilling step 3
+I retrieved the names of the columns using &quot;names&quot; in the variable &quot;columnNames&quot; and I used a series of &quot;gsubs&quot; turn them more meaningful in the way I think and reapplied to data set allData also using &quot;names&quot;, thus fulfilling step 3

 ### *5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.*

-In order to facilitate the calculus of the average of each measurement variable I melted the dataset by getting one value per line, then I used &quot;ddply&quot; to obtain the averages of these values grouped by &quot;SubjectId&quot;, &quot;Activity&quot; and &quot;variable&quot; and after that returned to a &quot;wide&quot; format with &quot;dcast&quot;, giving the dataset required by this step.
+In order to facilitate the calculus of the average of each measurement variable I melted the data set by getting one value per line, then I used &quot;ddply&quot; to obtain the averages of these values grouped by &quot;Activity&quot;, &quot;SubjectId&quot; and &quot;variable&quot; and after that returned to a &quot;wide&quot; format with &quot;dcast&quot;, giving the data set required by this step.

+# **Result**

+There are 66 selected variables (containing media or standard deviation) as we can see using command "dim (allData)" whose result is "[1] 10299 68" and knows that two columns are "Activity" and "SubjectId".
+As we have 30 people in the experience and 6 activities when we summarize each variable per person and activities we should get a data set with 30 x 6 = 180 lines and also 68 columns.
+Using dim (allDataFinal) we can confirm that this data set meets this requirement At